vladsadovsky/Outlook2OneNote/README.md

 4. **Attach to Outlook Web**:
    - If using the attach configuration, first open Outlook Web
    - Sideload your add-in
-   - Use "Attach to Edge (Outlook Add-in)" configuration
    - VS Code will attach to the browser process

 #### Method 2: Browser Developer Tools